 An employee with a body mass Index of 35, compared to an employee with a BMI of 25, has nearly double the risk of filing a short-term disability claim or a workers’ compensation claim.
 The costs associated with an obese individual are estimated to be more than $1,400 higher than healthy weight individuals.
 These costs are largely due to chronic diseases and musculoskeletal issues that extra weight increases the risk of acquiring.

-While the workplace may be conducive for weight gain, it also can be a place of opportunity to address the problem.
-Adding a wellness program into the workplace benefits the employer and employee alike such as: lower healthcare costs, higher employee morale and greater job satisfaction, more productivity, fewer injuries, lower absenteeism and increased ability to recruit and retain top talent.
+Adding a wellness program into the workplace benefits the employer and employee alike by lower healthcare costs, increasing employee morale, fostering more productivity, lower absenteeism and increasing the ability to recruit and retain top talent.
 Above all, by tackling obesity, we will succeed as a society in improving well-being and reducing the loss of life.
-Since full-time employees spend the majority of their waking hours at their job, it is the responsibility of the workplace to have wellness initiatives in place if a mass change is to occur.

 - Offer adjustable sit & stand-up desks